 At Beach House, we tailor these best practices to the individualized needs of each client.
 They include the following evidence-based interventions, among others:

-- Eye Movement Desensitization and Reprocessing (EMDR) is a form of psychotherapy found in recent research to successfully reduce the stress, anxiety and depression often at play with a diagnosis of post-traumatic stress disorder (PTSD) and other trauma-related distress.
+- Trauma Therapy is a form of psychotherapy found in recent research to successfully reduce the stress, anxiety and depression often at play with a diagnosis of post-traumatic stress disorder (PTSD) and other trauma-related distress.
 Many clients seeking freedom from addiction have experienced some sort of trauma or traumatic event.
-Our highly trained therapists use EMDR to disrupt and disable the trauma-related memories that feed addiction, in essence, retraining and rewiring the brain so that it’s more resilient to this common trigger of addiction (past trauma).
+Our highly trained therapists use Trauma Therapy to disrupt and disable the trauma-related memories that feed addiction, in essence, retraining and rewiring the brain so that it’s more resilient to this common trigger of addiction (past trauma).

 - Cognitive Behavioral Therapy (CBT) is another form of psychotherapy that, based on ongoing research into its comparative effectiveness next to other interventions, qualifies as a “best practice” in treating addiction.
 Our CBT-certified therapists work with clients to change the particular cognitive and behavioral patterns that feed their addiction to alcohol — and to replace them with healthier coping skills, in the way of alternative forms of thinking, relating and acting.